vercel/hazel/readme.md

 ## Usage

-Firstly, ensure that [Now CLI](https://zeit.co/download) is installed, then deploy an update server like this:
+Firstly ensure that [Now CLI](https://zeit.co/download) is installed, then deploy an update server like this:

 ```bash
 now -e NODE_ENV="production" zeit/hazel